Collaborations with Seattle Neighborhood Greenways

 Seattle Neighborhood Greenways works toward creating safe and welcoming streets for all modes of transit in Seattle.
-Through our advocacy on Accessible Mt.
-Baker, we have been developing our relationship with the organization and with our local chapter, the Rainier Valley Greenways.

 We first began working with Seattle Neighborhood Greenways Executive Director Gordon Padelford when he reached out to us at the beginning of the year to collaborate around bicyclist and pedestrian mobility improvements on Rainier Ave S. This was perfect timing, as we were already anticipating the Urban Land Institute’s Technical Assistance Panel in June, showing that the City is considering reinvigorating the Accessible Mt.
 Baker Plan.

 Since then, we have collaborated with Gordon and Seattle Neighborhood Greenways on two important letters to the city.
 First, we signed onto a letter that SNG was sending, asking for funding to study and build more bike lanes, particularly in Southeast Seattle.
 Then, SNG signed onto a letter that we wrote, asking the City to pursue the Accessible Mt.
 Baker plan.
 That effort led to a meeting with representatives from the City’s Interdepartmental Team, to find out what they are planning for the coming months and years.